flaport/fdtd/readme.md

 These two equations are called *Ampere's Law* and *Faraday's Law* respectively.

-Where ε and µ are the relative permittivity and permeability tensors respectively. ε0 and µ0 are the vacuum permittivity and permeability and their square root can be absorbed into E and H respectively, such that `E := √ε0*E` and `H := √µ0*H`.
+In these equations, ε and µ are the relative permittivity and permeability tensors respectively. ε0 and µ0 are the vacuum permittivity and permeability and their square root can be absorbed into E and H respectively, such that `E := √ε0*E` and `H := √µ0*H`.